Civita Institute Committees

 Committee Chair: Clark Pickett

 Members: all board members

-Responsible for oversight of all Civita Institute facilities in Civita including board-approved expenditures for maintenance and capital improvements; coordinates all activities with the board’s liaison Bella Lazio Servizi (Laura Burla); coordinates the safe use of space for the Civita Institute archives in Civita including an annual facilities work party in Civita; collects all forms for member-stays to prepare expectations of guests; coordinates the calendar for use of all houses and coordinates that calendar; communicates with members staying in Civita, as needed.
+Responsible for oversight of all Civita Institute facilities in Civita including board-approved expenditures for maintenance and capital improvements; coordinates all activities with the board’s liaison Bella Lazio Servizi (Laura Burla); coordinates the safe use of space for the Civita Institute archives in Civita including an annual facilities work party in Civita; collects all forms for member-stays and prepares expectations of guests; coordinates the calendar use of all houses; communicates with members staying in Civita, as needed.

 Committee Chair: Stephen Day